 If these problems go unresolved, local government will become less able to serve the needs of the public.
 The effective and efficient delivery of local services will erode and the public will lose confidence in government and in its ability to provide the services that are needed.
 The system of government will suffer if local government is relegated to a minor, subservient role.
 In the end, it is the public that will suffer if they are served by weak local government.

 THE RESPONSE – A COMMON STRATEGY

-This is not a prospect that is welcomed by local government in British Columbia.
+This is not a prospect that is welcomed by local governments in British Columbia.
 Nor should it be welcomed by the public or the other levels of government.
 A loss of confidence in local government is loss of confidence in a government itself and the ability of a community of common interests to reach their shared goals.

 Local governments throughout B.C. have recognized that the only way to turn this situation around is to work together.
 Through the Union of B.C.
 Municipalities, local government must develop a common strategy - a strategy that sets out the actions that are needed if they are to succeed in creating the type of local government that will best serve the public.

 Such strategy can only be developed and successfully pursued if there is a clear understanding of the common position of local government.
 The general policies of the UBCM are intended to provide this direction.
 But the direction a specific policy statement gives cannot be viewed independently from other policies.
 Taken together, the policy statements reinforce one another and give the true direction of the UBCM.

 The general policies (which are highlighted in bold type) focus on the two concerns that are central to UBCM's role in improving the system of local government: